 These large raptors wheel and soar above the moorland and, in late spring, perform a spectacular ‘sky dance’, exchanging tokens of their affection in mid-air to cement their bond.

-Guide to hen harriers, including how to identify them, why they are so rare and where you can see them.
+Learn more with our expert guide to hen harriers, including how to identify them, why they are so rare and where you can see them.

 How to identify a hen harrier